 Note that when group membership changes the set of users who have access to resources shared to that group changes automatically (and as quickly as the change propagates through the system).
 Also, a side effect is that the owner of a resource shared with a group has relinquished who has control over the access to the resource to the users who control the group membership.

 Implementation suggestion.
-When building functionality to share resources with a group provide the option to “share with the group” which has the effect of adding the group as a sharing entity, and the option to “share with all current group members” which has the effect of adding individual group members.
+When building functionality to share resources with a group, HydroShare should provide the option to “share with the group” which has the effect of adding the group as a sharing entity, and the option to “share with all current group members” which has the effect of adding individual group members.
 In the second case the sharing is separate from the group.
 The set of group members at the time the share is created may be notified that the resource is available to them (for them to attach to if they want depending on their notification settings).
 Users who later become group members or leave the group will not automatically have access to the resource changed.

 References